varabyte/kobweb/frontend/compose-html-ext/src/jsMain/kotlin/com/varabyte/kobweb/compose/css/CONTRIBUTING.md

 ⚠️ Be extra vigilant to this mistake.
 If you miss catching it here, you have one more chance to catch it in the tests.

 ---
-### Additional enum values should be declared in the companion object and use `unsafeCast`
+### Additional keyword values should be declared in the companion object and use `unsafeCast`

 Also, they should be TitleCamelCase, and use `get()` so they are resolved lazily